2nd Devonshire Artillery Volunteers: Mobilisation

 After the outbreak of war, TF units were invited to volunteer for Overseas Service and on 15 August 1914, the War Office (WO) issued instructions to separate those men who had signed up for Home Service only, and form these into reserve units.
 On 31 August, the formation of a reserve or 2nd Line unit was authorised for each 1st Line unit where 60 per cent or more of the men had volunteered for Overseas Service.
 The titles of these 2nd Line units would be the same as the original, but distinguished by a '2/' prefix.
-In this way duplicate brigades, companies and batteries were created, mirroring those TF formations being sent overseas.
+In this way, duplicate brigades, companies and batteries were created, mirroring those TF formations being sent overseas.

 By the autumn of 1914, the campaign on the Western Front was bogging down into Trench warfare and there was an urgent need for batteries of heavy and siege artillery to be sent to France.
 The WO decided that the TF coastal gunners were well enough trained to take over many of the duties in the coastal defences, releasing Regular RGA gunners for service in the field, and 1st line TF RGA companies that had volunteered for overseas service had been authorised to increase their strength by 50 per cent.
-In addition the Devonshire RGA also seems to have formed a new No 1 Company.
+In addition, the Devonshire RGA also seems to have formed a new No 1 Company.
 Although complete defended ports units never went overseas, they did supply trained gunners to RGA units serving overseas.
 They also provided cadres to form complete new units for front line service.
 The personnel of 1/1st, 2/1st and 2nd Heavy Btys all appear to have served overseas (164th and 165th Heavy Btys are known to have formed at Plymouth in April 1916).
 Plymouth was also the prewar depot for some of the Regular siege artillery, and at least 15 siege batteries were raised at Plymouth during the course of the war.
 In addition, 48th Siege Battery, RGA, was formed on 30 July 1915 at Portsmouth with a nucleus from the Devonshire RGA.
-Equipped with 9.2-inch howitzer it went out to the Western Front in January 1916 and served there for the rest of the war, latterly in 34th Brigade, RGA, supporting First Army.
+Equipped with 9.2-inch howitzers it went out to the Western Front in January 1916 and served there for the rest of the war, latterly in 34th Brigade, RGA, supporting First Army.

+In the interim order of battle for the postwar Regular Army produced in May 1919, the cadre of 48th Siege Battery was to form the basis of 103rd Battery in XXVI Brigade, RGA, but these plans were abandoned after the Treaty of Versailles was signed in June, and the cadre was disbanded.